jerrymhuang/BayesFlow/docsrc/source/user_guide/introduction.md

 # Introduction

+*Disclaimer: This guide is in an early stage.
+We welcome contributions to the guide in form of issues and pull requests.*

 Welcome to the User Guide!
 This guide is still in a very early stage, but we plan to evolve it into a comprehensive guide to using BayesFlow.

 ## Why (and When) Do We Need Amortized Bayesian Inference (ABI)?